- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

-If you want to experience the great outdoors without actually camping in a tent with no amenities, then you’ll want to experience glamping in RI!
+If you want to experience the great outdoors without actually camping in a tent with no amenities, then you’ll want to experience glamping in Rhode Island!
 Luckily there are many spots to go glamping in the state and it’s becoming more and more popular.

 Throughout this post, you will learn all about some of the best Rhode Island glamping spots throughout the state.
 They’re listed in no particular order, but do include traditional campgrounds, RV resorts, treehouses, and even beautiful cottages that you won’t want to miss out on.